Los Angeles January 2024

 The Rose Parade

-Join thousands of spectators in Pasadena, CA, gather to watch the vibrant flower-adorned floats, legendary marching bands, and irreplaceable equestrian units make their way 5 ½ miles down Colorado Boulevard.
-The 2023 theme is “Turning the Corner.”
+Join thousands of spectators in Pasadena, CA, to watch the vibrant flower-adorned floats, legendary marching bands, and irreplaceable equestrian units make their way 5 ½ miles down Colorado Boulevard.
+The theme for the 2024 parade has not been mentioned on the official website.

-Following the parade, the 109th Rose Bowl Game is set to take place between Utah and Penn State.
-Tickets for the Tournament of Roses Parade are on sale now, ranging from $70 to $110.
+Following the parade, the Rose Bowl Game is set to take place.
+Tickets for the Tournament of Roses Parade are on sale now.

 January Event Calendar